RMerl/asuswrt-merlin.ng/release/src/router/tor/doc/HACKING/CodingStandards.md

 Each main development series (like 0.2.1, 0.2.2, etc) has its main work applied to a single branch.
 At most one series can be the development series at a time; all other series are maintenance series that get bug-fixes only.
-The development series is built in a git branch called "master"; the maintenance series are built in branches called "maint-0.2.0", "maint-0.2.1", and so on.
+The development series is built in a git branch called "main"; the maintenance series are built in branches called "maint-0.2.0", "maint-0.2.1", and so on.
 We regularly merge the active maint branches forward.